njcamp-lab/MM_spectra/README.md

 - `use`
 - `correct_only`

-`use` marks the sample for inclusion in the spectra derivation if the sample passes QC while `correct_only` samples will be included in ComBat correction and have their expression values reported if they pass QC but not included in the spectra derivation.
-In the CoMMpass data, baseline samples were marked `use` while `follow-up` samples were marked `correct_only` since we wanted to analyze the follow-up samples but not include them in the spectra derivation.
+`use` marks the sample for inclusion in the spectra derivation if the sample passes QC while `correct_only` samples will be included in ComBat correction and have their expression values and spectra scores reported if they pass QC but ***not included*** in the spectra derivation.
+In the CoMMpass data, baseline samples were marked `use` while `follow-up` samples were marked `correct_only` since we wanted to analyze the follow-up samples but not include them in the spectra derivation process.

 If there is only the two required columns, no ComBat correction will be performed.